Burned House Tax Rules: Claiming Deductions After a Fire

 A casualty loss occurs when your property suffers damage from sudden, unexpected, or unusual events.
 House fires clearly meet this definition, as they cause immediate, unforeseen destruction to your home and belongings.

-The IRS recognizes several criteria for casualty losses.
-The event must be sudden (happening quickly, not gradual deterioration), unexpected (not anticipated), and unusual (not typical day-to-day occurrences).
-Fires satisfy all three requirements, making them eligible for potential deductions.
+The IRS identifies various criteria for casualty losses.
+The occurrence should be abrupt (occurring rapidly, not slow decline), unforeseen (not predicted), and atypical (not regular everyday events).
+Fires meet all three criteria, rendering them eligible for possible deductions.

 Calculating Your Casualty Loss